cabo/senml-more-units/draft-bormann-senml-more-units.md

 # Introduction {#intro}

-The Sensor Measurement Lists (SenML. {{-senml}}) media type supports the indication of a unit,  using the SenML field "u", for the quantity given as a data value in a SenML record.
+The Sensor Measurement Lists (SenML, {{-senml}}) media type supports the indication of a unit, using the SenML field "u", for the quantity given as a data value in a SenML record.
 For this purpose, SenML defines an IANA registry of defined Unit names and their meanings.